 Remember Time is Brain.
 Recognize and respond quickly at the first signs.
 To learn more about stroke care at University Medical Center, please visit umcno.org/strokecenter.

 Toni Rougeou, RN, is the Stroke Program Coordinator for University Medical Center New Orleans.
-UMC is an Advanced Primary Stroke Center with a full stroke team on call 24/7 to immediately care for patients with stroke symptoms.
+University Medical Center is an Advanced Primary Stroke Center with a full stroke team on call 24/7 to immediately care for patients with stroke symptoms.